Home » By Course » Drinks » Non-Alcoholic Eggnog

 How to Make Non-Alcoholic Eggnog

-This festive and comforting drink takes just a few minutes of prep and about 10 minutes of cook time.
+This festive and comforting drink is way better than any store-bought eggnog from the grocery store.
+It takes just a few minutes of prep and about 10 minutes of cook time.
 It’s important to cool the mixture completely before chilling so the texture stays silky smooth and the flavors have time to meld into that classic holiday richness.

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.